Introductory Exercise

 — Christopher Germer

-As an introduction, listen to Dr. Kristin Neff, pioneering researcher on this topic, describe what self-compassion is and how it works (starting at 12:25):
+As an introduction, listen to Dr. Kristin Neff (a leading self-compassion researcher) describe what self-compassion is and how it works (starting at 12:25):

 Ways to Think About Self-Compassion

-Imagine you are running on a trail in the woods.
-The terrain is a little rough.
-You trip over an exposed tree root, fall clumsily to the ground, and scrape up your knee.
-You see the wound starting to bleed.
-In addition to the physical pain of the injury, you feel frustrated and embarrassed for having stumbled.
-At this moment, would it make sense to grab a handful of dirt and rocks and rub it forcefully into the wound?
+Imagine you’re running on a rough trail in the woods.
+You trip over an exposed tree root, fall awkwardly, and scrape your knee.
+As the wound begins to bleed, you feel not only physical pain but also frustration and embarrassment.
+Would it make sense to rub dirt and rocks into your wound?
 Of course not.
-Yet this is often what we do with self-criticism in response to stumbling over emotional challenges.
+Yet, emotionally, this is what we do when we criticize ourselves for stumbling through life’s challenges.

-Consequently, a way to think of self-compassion is simply giving yourself what you need in this moment.
-Self-compassion is all about being there for ourselves.
-Compassion is to give others, and ourselves, what is needed; not necessarily what is wanted, but what is needed to bring peace, joy, and comfort.
-What do you do already to take care of yourself?
+A helpful way to think about self-compassion is simply giving yourself what you need in the moment.
+It’s about being present with yourself.
+Compassion, whether for others or ourselves, involves giving what is needed to invite peace, joy, or comfort to a situation.
+What are you already doing to take care of yourself?

 We all have an instinct for self-compassion, perhaps forgotten or suppressed, that’s even stronger than the instinct to resist suffering.